Inverallochy and Cairnbulg

-The villages of Inverallochy (Scottish Gaelic: Inbhir Aileachaidh) and Cairnbulg (from the Gaelic càrn builg meaning 'gap cairn') lie some 4 mi east of Fraserburgh, in North East Scotland.
+The villages of Inverallochy (/sco/, Inbhir Aileachaidh) and Cairnbulg (Càrn Builg meaning 'gap cairn') lie some 4 mi east of Fraserburgh, in North East Scotland.
 It formerly consisted of the three fishing villages of Brandesburgh, Cairnbulg and Inverallochy, but the former village has since disappeared.

 Cairnbulg Castle, one of the nine castles of the Knuckle, originally dated to the 13th century and parts of the current construction are believed to date to an earlier period but whereas the land of Inverallochy was granted by Earl Alexander to Jordan Comyn in 1277, there is no indication that the now-ruined Inverallochy Castle was built at such an early date.